 It is strongly advised to announce the maximum number of records to be inserted.
 It avoids guessing by the server and subsequent re-allocation of table space which may involve potentially expensive copying.
 A portion of the input file can be skipped using the offset feature.
 The offset value specifies the record at which loading should commence, the first record having offset 1.

 The file read from must be accessible by the server.
 Therefore, they must reside on or be accessible to the database server machine and they must be identified with an absolute path name.
-The STDIN file designator reads data from the client application.
+The STDIN file designator reads data streaming from the client application.
 An empty record determines the end of sequence.

 COPY [ int_val [ OFFSET int_val ] RECORDS ] INTO table_name

 The input syntax should comply to the following grammar: [ [ [quote] [[escape]char] * [quote]] feldspar] * record separator.
 Quote characters in quoted fields may be escaped with a backslash.
 Field and record separators can be embedded in quoted fields.

 In many bulk loading situations, the original file can be saved as a backup or recreated for disaster handling.
 This reliefs the database system from having to prepare for recovery as well and to safe significant storage space.
 The LOCKED qualifier can be used in this situation (and in single user mode!) to skip the logging operation normally performed.